DanEngelbrecht/golongtail/README.md

 Optionally (and recommended) you can add a `--version-local-store-index-path` to store a version local store index which is a subset to the full store index required to fullfill this version only.
 By using that you do not need to download the full store index when you later `downsync` a version.

-Finally to make the `downsync` syntax easier and not specify as many parameters, use the `--get-config-path` option to provide a path to a json file which includes the path to the store, version index and optional version local store index.
-You can use the path to that json file as a single source to `downsync` using `--get-config-path` index instead of specifying the three individual options.
+To reduce the number of parameters to give and keep track on you can use the `get` and `put` commands which let you specify the path to a json file which includes the path to the store, version index and optional version local store index.
+This command also lets you skip the path to the version index and version local store index and will automatically set them up based on the target name (the json config file).

-An example of the structure could look like this:
+An example of the default structure using the `put` command:
 ```
 [bucket]
     store